120 Students Engaged in Biodiversity Research

 The Golden Stream Corridor Preserve (GSCP) is an essential forest link between the Maya Mountains and the coastal mangrove forests.
-The 15,441 acre private protected area is managed by Ya’axché.
+The 15,441 acre private protected areas is managed by Ya’axché.
 The critical forest corridor is important for many iconic and endangered species including jaguars, tapirs and howler monkeys.
 Ya’axché carries out long-term wildlife monitoring and research within GSCP and two other national protected areas.
 The data collected helps the organization make science-based decisions on protected areas management and community outreach and livelihoods.

 The students learned how to use binoculars to spot and identify birds, listen to bird calls and observe different species in the tall trees around the field station compound.

 Students learned the different parts of a compass and how rangers navigate in the jungle using a compass and a map.
 Navigating the rugged terrains and forests of the wild places managed by Ya’axché is an important skills the rangers possess.

-The students learned how camera traps take images of wildlife within MGL farms and protected areas.
+They learned how camera traps take images of wildlife within MGL farms and protected areas.
 They had the opportunity of looking at amazing footage of wild animals captured by the camera traps.
 In addition to using cameras, students learned how rangers record the presence of mammals using their tracks on the ground.
 This takes exceptional observational skills!
 Our scientists shared with the children how to identify tracks of key species, such as the jaguar, ocelot, puma, margay, jaguarundi, tapir and peccary.

 Our freshwater team was happy to teach the students the importance of clean rivers that their communities depend on.
 They looked through microscopes to identify different freshwater bugs that can be found in healthy waters.